Her passions always centered around creativity and people, so she realised early on that this is her direction in life.

-She loves herbal medicine, gardening and designing crazy shapes in her natural buildings and finds that poetry is the best way to express her emotions.
+She loves herbal medicine, gardening and designing crazy shapes in her natural buildings.

 Growing up in the foothills of the German Alps, Franz developed his passion for being in nature from an early age.
 As a kid, hiking with family, he loved watching plants and animals along the mountain trails.
 His analytical mind called him to study biology, but it wasn’t what he’d expected, as he soon found out.
 Spending all day in a lab, he missed getting his hands dirty.
 He wanted to do something real.

 During semester breaks Franz travelled all over the world.
 Especially Thailand and India inspired him to live a free and humble life, independent of the haste of western culture.

 In 2015 he came across permaculture and attended a Permaculture Design Course in Croatia.
 This gave a boost to his enthusiasm and sparked the feeling, that he is not alone with his vision for a better future.